Fighting climate change

 Rubber gaskets that are used in plate heat exchangers saves energy worldwide.
 The gaskets also contribute to energy saving, less climate impact and secure handling of chemicals and food products.

-Thermoplastic elastomers (TPEs) are easy to recycle and are used in many applications, such as the automotive industry.
-TPEs combined with natural material, such as cork, produces technically interesting properties and reduces the use of fossil raw materials.
+Thermoplastic elastomers (TPEs) are easy to recycle in closed-loop systems and are used in many applications, such as the automotive industry.
 TPEs can also replace PVC in certain applications.

 Another environmental innovation is non-halogen fire protection mixtures out of the HEXFLAME product family, which are also an alternative for non-halogen building applications.